-The Nonconformities that were assigned and the observations that were identified during the initial assessment were followed up to check the effectiveness of corrective actions and implementation.
+The nonconformities that were assigned and the observations that were identified during the initial assessment were followed up to check the effectiveness of the corrective actions and implementation.
+This was conducted to ensure the previous nonconformities are remain closed.
 The ASA1 findings are detailed in Section 3.1 and 3.2 below.

-This report is structured to provide a summary for each Principle, together with details for selected indicators.
+This report is structured to provide a summary for each Principle as well as details for selected indicators.
 The assessment was based on random samples and therefore nonconformities may exist that have not been identified.
-Mr. Aryo Gustomo, BSi RSPO Scheme Manager, has reviewed this report for conformance with BSi Procedures and the RSPO Certification System requirement to them to discuss environmental and social performance.
+Mr. Aryo Gustomo, BSi RSPO Scheme Manager, has reviewed this report for conformance with BSi procedures and the RSPO Certification System requirement.